 How to Use Do, Did, Does (Irregular Verb Conjugations)

 By Yash, D

-To do and does are both present tense.
+To do and does are present tense.
 Did is past tense for all subjects, and done is the past participle (also for all subjects).

+How to Use Do, Did, Does (Irregular Verb Conjugations)